drakkan/sftpgo/docs/post-connect-hook.md

 Please keep in mind that you can easily configure specialized program such as [Fail2ban](http://www.fail2ban.org/) for brute force protection.
 Executing a hook for each connection can be heavy.

-The `post-connect-hook` can be defined as the absolute path of your program or an HTTP URL.
+The `post_connect_hook` can be defined as the absolute path of your program or an HTTP URL.

 If the hook defines an external program it can read the following environment variables: